Jessicavazm/t1w7_Saturday/README.md

 - Keyword arguments (name = value, so if you invert the order it won't matter).
 Very similar to dictionary.

 # Modules
+- One of the techniques for following DRY Coding Principles
+- Group similar code and functions together in a separate file
+- Solves the problem of code file being to lengthy and complex
+- Can be reused across several programs
+- Python comes with a lot of modules as well called Python Standard Library

+# Packages